Seasonal Eating Guide: What to Buy When

 - Mushrooms (cultivated)

-Eating seasonally connects you to natural rhythms and transforms your cooking.
-When produce is in season, it requires less effort to make it delicious.
+When produce is in season, it requires less work to taste good.